Admissions

 Prospective graduate students should apply for admission as early as possible.
 The first step for a student interested in a degree program is to obtain admission information from the department offering the program desired or from the Graduate Admissions office.
 Instructions for applying are available at the graduate programs website at http://www.marshall.edu/graduate/admissions/how-to-apply-for-admission.

 Admission to a graduate degree program is based primarily on receipt of a baccalaureate degree from an accepted, accredited college or university, the Grade Point Average, the scores on required Admissions examinations and the information provided on the “Application for Graduate Admissions” form.1 The receipt of a bachelor’s degree from an accepted, accredited college or university is the basic requirement for admission as a graduate student to Marshall University.
-An applicant who holds a master’s degree, or higher, from an institution that is accepted and accredited, but holds a bachelor’s degree that is not accepted and accredited, may file an appeal to request a waiver of this requirement.
+An applicant who holds a master’s degree or higher from an institution that is accepted and accredited, but holds a bachelor’s degree that is not accepted and accredited, may file an appeal to request a waiver of this requirement.
 Appeals will be reviewed by the Office of Academic Affairs and the dean of the applicant’s proposed college, on a case-by-case basis, and will be granted on an extremely limited basis when the situation warrants.
 To initiate the appeal process, send a letter of request to the Graduate Admissions Office.
 The exceptions to the baccalaureate degree requirement pertain to several accelerated graduate degree programs, students enrolled in the Doctor of Pharmacy program, and those students participating in an approved articulated program of study offered by Marshall University and a collaborating accepted, accredited institution of higher education.
 Students who have previously taken graduate coursework at another institution may be required to submit all transcripts and must meet all admission requirements.
 Poor academic performance in prior graduate work may serve as the basis for the denial of admission to a Marshall University graduate degree program, at the discretion of the faculty.

-1
+- 1

 For international students, the equivalent of a baccalaureate degree from an accepted, accredited institution is required.
-See International Students in this section of the catalog.
+See Admission of International Students in this section of the catalog.
 In addition, all applicants who have an earned degree from a non-US institution must provide proof of English proficiency.

 Admissions Examinations